 Life doesn’t just become easy when you make a decision to follow Jesus.
 I think all of us who have walked in our faith journey long enough can attest to that.
 But even as a believer, God can feel so far away sometimes.
-When trouble comes, we sit wondering where on earth He is and why He isn’t near.
+When trouble comes, we sit wondering “where is God now?” and “where is God now that I need him?”
 But it is evident in scripture that He is near.
 And closer than we sometimes think.

 I’ve spent over a decade now as a follower of Christ and I can say with certainty that some of the struggles of life during that time have been just as difficult (if not, more difficult) than the nearly three decades of my life before that.

 From a young age, I have been called a worry wart.
 I overanalyze everything and always check out situations and solutions to problems for long-term implications.
 I prefer to see this as a strength.
 Maybe even a superpower.
 I mean, who doesn’t want to be able to predict future disaster for every situation.
 Well, I can.
 Or at least I like to think so.
 If you’re a fan of This is Us, you know about Randall and Beth’s game of Worst Case Scenario, right?
 I would be the Michael Phelps of that game!

 Because I’m so good at predicting disaster, when disaster really shows up, I head into a downward spiral faster than a greasy kid on a slip-n-slide.